SerNet/verinice-veo-web-documentation/developers/index.md

  - `USER_NAME`: A valid user name
  - `PASSWORD`: The password for the user

-## Load Units
+## Loading Units

-The unit is the root node in verinice's [object model](../object-model) and the hierarchical root of objects and groups.
+The unit is the root node in verinice's [object model](../object-model) and the hierarchical root of elements.
 A unit represents an organization (e.g. a company) or a department in an organization.
-Therefore, almost all functions in the verinice API require a Unit.
+Therefore, almost all operations with the verinice API require a unit.

-All units owned by the client of an account are loaded with the call of this endpoint:
+All units owned by the client of an account are loaded using this endpoint:

 **[`GET /units`](https://api.verinice.com/veo/swagger-ui/index.html?configUrl=/veo/v3/api-docs/swagger-config#/unit-controller/getUnits)** - OpenAPI documentation